BryceVandegrift/website/content/opinions.md

 #### C++

 C++ is very similar to C but has a few differences.
-C++ has a lot more features than C but that also means that the speed is slower.
+C++ has a lot more features than C but that also means that it is slower.
-I am also not a fan of the garbage collection implementation for C++.
+I am also not a fan of object oriented programming, I very much dislike it.
 It's good if you want a speed advantage over other languages (except C), but want a lot of features that most modern languages offer.

 #### Java